 - Trouble sleeping the night before a dentist appointment.

-- Nervous feeling that get worse in the dentist’s waiting room.
+- A nervous feeling that gets worse in the dentist’s waiting room.

 - Getting to the dentist’s office but being unable to enter.